Raxdiam/LockIt/README.md

 - [x] Un-share container block from a shared-with player
 - [ ] Share container block with teams
 - [ ] Un-share container block from a shared-with team
+- [ ] Prevent hoppers from pulling items when locked